Urinary Incontinence Treatment

 There are two main types of Incontinence:

-- Stress Incontinence is urinary leaking when coughing, laughing, sneezing, and a handful of other activities.
+- Stress Incontinence is urinary leaking when coughing, laughing, sneezing, and other activities.

-Although avoiding incontinence may not be possible, there are actions you can take to reduce the likelihood of developing this disturbing problem:
+Although avoiding urinary incontinence may not be possible, minimizing risk factors can decrease the likelihood of developing this disturbing problem:

-- Weight: There is a high correlation between excess weight and incontinence, , particularly for women.
-Some research suggests that that excess abdominal fat weakens the muscles of the pelvic floor which can then result in stress incontinence and, in some cases, simply losing weight can reduce incontinence.
+- Weight: There is a high correlation between excess weight and incontinence.
+Research suggests that excess abdominal fat weakens the muscles of the pelvic floor, resulting in stress incontinence.

 As you can see, Urinary Incontinence in Men and Women can occur from a wide variety of factors and lifestyle choices.
 However, there are varying degrees of severity in the symptoms associated with Urinary Incontinence and, therefore, varying ways in which your Quality of Life may be influenced.